colek319/colek.net/README.md

 and `resume.tex.templ` to use the new schema.

 ## Setup
-- On MacOS, install mactex, and use pdflatex to generate `resume.pdf`.
+- On MacOS, install mactex.
+You should be able to run `pdflatex resume.tex`.